-- Uniform Relocation Assistance and Real Property Acquisition Policies Act (URA) of 1970, as amended (42 USC 4601 et. seq.). - Title 49 of the Code of Federal Regulations Part 24, as amended (www.fhwa.dot.gov/hep/49cfr24.htm). - Section 104(d) HCD Act of 1974, as amended. - Relocation Assistance Act (LB 254, March 27, 1989) RRS of Nebraska.
+- Uniform Relocation Assistance and Real Property Acquisition Policies Act (URA) of 1970, as amended (42 USC 4601 et. seq.) - Title 49 of the Code of Federal Regulations Part 24, as amended (www.fhwa.dot.gov/hep/49cfr24.htm) - Section 104(d) HCD Act of 1974, as amended. - Relocation Assistance Act (LB 254, March 27,1989) RRS of Nebraska

-This Chapter summarizes the tasks associated with carrying out residential or nonresidential relocation that is the result of acquiring real property for a HOME/CDBG assisted project.
+This Chapter summarizes the tasks associated with carrying out residential or nonresidential relocation that is the result of acquiring real property for a HOME or NAHTF- assisted project.
+Note that the Department requires adherence by NAHTF grantees to the all the federal laws and regulations referenced in this chapter in order to meet the intent of the Nebraska Relocation Assistance Act.
 The Relocation File Checklist, which outlines the documents to be maintained in the grantee's relocation files, is Attachment 1.
 A summary of the changes enacted by the URA is found in Attachment 3.